 4. Tour Saint Jacques: a bell tower without a church

 Tour Saint Jacques is the former bellower of the church of Saint-Jacques-de-la-Boucherie.
-Built in the 16th century but of Gothic style, it was one of the starting points for pilgrims journeying up rue Saint Jacques and on to Santiago de Comspotela in Spain.
+Dating from the 16th century but of Gothic style, it was one of the starting points for pilgrims journeying up rue Saint Jacques and on to Santiago de Compostela in Spain.
 When the church was dismantled in 1802, it was decided to keep the belfry which has since been converted to a weather station.

 5. The Clock Tower of the Conciergerie